Notes on fundamental algebraic supergeometry. Hilbert and Picard superschemes: Cohomology of proper morphisms

 is surjective for any $m>0$.
 Thus, we get a surjection of sheaves of graded algebras

 where $d=n_0r$.
 This induces a {closed immersion} of $\Xcal$ into the projectivization of the dual vector bundle to {$f_\ast\Oc_{\Xcal/\Sc}(d)$}. \end{proof}

 We can now state the super semicontinuity theorem, also given in \cite[Theorem 7.3]{MoZh19}, whose proof is the same as in the classical case (see, for instance, \cite[Thm.~III.12.8]{Hart77} or \cite[7.7.5 and 7.6.9]{EGAIII-II}).
-Recall that we have equiped $\Z\times\Z$ with the order given by Equation \eqref{eq:order}.
+Recall that we have equipped $\Z\times\Z$ with the natural partial order given by Equation \eqref{eq:order}.

-\begin{thm}[semicontinuity] Let $f\colon \Xcal \to \Sc$ be a proper morphism of locally noetherian superschemes, and $\M$ a coherent sheaf on $\Xcal$, flat over $\Sc$.
+\begin{thm}[Semicontinuity] Let $f\colon \Xcal \to \Sc$ be a proper morphism of locally noetherian superschemes, and $\M$ a coherent sheaf on $\Xcal$, flat over $\Sc$.
 One has: \begin{enumerate} \item for every integer $i$ the function